New Swiss school to open in Beijing

 The Swiss government provides 25-30% of the funding, and the rest comes from school fees.
 For the period 2016-2020, parliament has allocated around CHF21 million ($22 million) a year for Swiss schools abroad.

-Source: educationsuisse, Swiss news agency
+Source: educationsuisse, Swiss news agencyend of infobox

 This article is the first of a two-part series into Swiss schools abroad.
 Part two, to be published shortly, will look at challenges facing these institutions.
 Contact the author of this article on twitter: @IsobelLeyboldexternal link